jpdarela/Reference_phosphorus_maps_pan-Amazon/README.md

 Issue the following command on the anaconda3 PS/cmd prompt to create a new virtual environment called pmaps.
 It will be used to run the code:

-``(base)C:\> conda create --channel conda-forge -n pmaps make m2-base geos proj udunits2 python numpy pandas matplotlib cartopy scikit-learn netCDF4 cfunits``
+``(base)C:\> conda create --channel conda-forge -n pmaps make m2-base geos proj udunits2 python numpy pandas matplotlib cartopy scikit-learn netCDF4 cfunits pyarrow numba``

 At this point close the anaconda prompt and set the environment variable UDUNITS2_XML_PATH to the path of the udunits2.xml file in your system.
 This file will be in the user folder, under an address like ~/anaconda3/Library/share/udunits/udunits2.xml.